 So next time you lose some luggage, have a flight cancelled or nearly miss a flight, spare a thought for the unlucky souls like me and my fiancé who had all of this happen during one (almost unsuccessful) trip!

-What I will say though is that this whole experience taught us a lot about our rights, travel insurance claims and how not to let stress break us.
-Keep an eye on future blog posts for my advice on what to do if you ever find yourself in a similar position… although I pray you never do!
+What we will say though is that this whole experience taught us a lot about our rights, travel insurance claims and how not to let stress break us.
+Keep an eye on future blog posts for our advice on what to do if you ever find yourself in a similar position… although we pray you never do!

-Fancy making me feel a little bit better?
-Share some of your own misadventures in the comments below as I’d love to hear them!
+Fancy making us feel a little bit better?
+Share some of your own misadventures in the comments below as we’d love to hear them!

 Psst!
 All airline and company names within this story have been changed or purposefully left out.
 We’re still going through a bit of a battle to get some compensation for everything that went wrong.
 So if any of the names bear any resemblance to anyone you know, then it definitely wasn’t intended! 😉